Boilermaker74/Take-Note-Note-Taking-Application/README.md

 ![alt-text](public/assets/images/Screenshot(80).png)

 The note is saved on the left side.
-To edit it simply click on the note and it will be brought back into the text.
+To edit it simply click on the note and it will be brought back into the text field.